sarchlab/mgpusim/doc/l1v_cache/l1v_cache.md

 ### Parse Bottom Stage

 The Parse Bottom Stage extracts responds from the `BottomPort`.

 For write done response, the Parse Bottom Stage attach the done respond to the pre-coalesed transaction so that those transactions can be resonded to the top unit.

+For data ready response, the Parse Bottom stage attach the data ready respond to all the pre-coalescing transaction related.
+At the same time, the Parse Bottom Stage also sent the transaction to the bank to store the fetched data.
+In case the MSHR entry contains write transaction, the Parse Bottom Stage merges the write with the fetch the data and send to the bank.

+### Respond Stage

+The respond stage does not have any input buffer.
+It watchs the first transaction in the pre-coalescing transaction queue.
+When the transaction is completed, the respond stage sends back the response to the top.
+The global transaction queue guarantees that the return order to be the same as receive order.